 Update 12/13/18: We have now had a few nights where he out-wet them.
 As I was troubleshooting, I decided to try the velcro closure (we were using just the snaps prior).
 The velcro made a big difference!
 It allowed us to get a more precise fit, which trapped liquid better.
 If you have leaks with this diaper, I recommend trying the velcro if you aren’t already and seeing if that helps.

-How Is the Fit?
+How Is The Fit?

 My son is older now, so I don’t have many issues with leg gaps anymore.
 But it was a pretty flexible fit that should fit most babies over 12 pounds without much issue.

-My husband commented how much he loves the snaps on this diaper.
+My husband commented on how much he loves the snaps on this diaper.
 They snap very quickly without too much effort, and they are very secure.
 He said this all on his own without me trying to pry an opinion out of him, so they must be some great snaps! 😉 This diaper was certainly made with quality.

 When both of the soaker pads are snapped into the ONE, it is not all that trim.
 This does not bother me in the slightest, and it’s not so fluffy that it would be uncomfortable for the baby.
-It’s just fluffier than what you are probably using for daytime.
-If you like to use zip up footie PJs, you might notice the fluffiness while trying to zip (at least, that’s when I really notice!)
+It’s just fluffier than what you are probably using for the daytime.
+If you like to use zip up footie PJs, you might notice the fluffiness while trying to zip (at least, that’s when I notice!)
 If trimness is important to you, I would go the fitted route.

 I do want to stress that it’s not a ridiculous amount of fluff, though.
 You can see in this pic what it looks like on my 18-month-old.